Scientists weigh AI’s promise and challenges at the Comer Climate Conference

 When Claire Jasper, a Ph.D. candidate at Columbia University, flashed an X-ray image of a deep-sea sediment core onto the screen, AI took on a whole new meaning beyond self-driving cars or chatbots.

-Jasper reported her findings at the annual conference held in southwestern Wisconsin.
+Jasper reported her findings at the 2025 Comer Climate Conference, an annual conference held in southwestern Wisconsin that brings together top scientists who share their latest research from around the globe.

-IRDs are bits of rock and sediment that icebergs pick up on land and carry out to sea.
-When the icebergs melt, those particles drop to the seafloor and become part of the sediment record.
+Ice-rafted debris (IRDs) includes rock and sediment that icebergs enfold and can carry long distances as they expand before discarding them as they retreat when the icebergs melt and sea levels rise with warming temperatures.
+The debris becomes part of the sediment record on land and on the floor of oceans and lakes.
 Because IRD layers mark moments when more icebergs were breaking off and drifting across the ocean, they serve as key clues for reconstructing past climate and ice-sheet behavior.

 The surge of AI has given scientists another option.